PLACES 2027 | Host Community Proposal

 • Help promote the conference throughout the community and state in conjunction with WTHP, including providing a list of /conducting outreach to local groups who may be interested in attendance at the conference.

-• Outreach to local groups or individuals, including the local governing body, to suggest submitting proposals to present, lead tours, and/or host networking events.
+• Conduct outreach to local groups or individuals, including the local governing body, to suggest submitting proposals to present, lead tours, and/or host networking events.

 • Provide high-resolution photos and other communications assets to be used for promotional purposes.